cse110-fa22-group9/Team9Repository/admin/meetings/101722-brainstorming.md

 ## MOVIE/TV SHOW BINGE WATCHING TRACKER
 - proposal
-- keeps track of shows and current wathc progress
+- keeps track of shows and current watch progress
 - progress bar for episodes watched
 - almost all data such title, image, number of episodes manually entered at least in first iteration build
-- seems like prefered idea so far
+- seems like preferred idea so far
 - many ideas for secondary features such as adding genre tags, rewatch counters

 ## Digitized Clothes Inventory Website